kaguyalol/UC-BerkeleyCS61b-2014/recap/recap9.md

     ```

 6. `final`
-  - A method can be declared "final" to prevent subclasses from overriding it.
+  - A method can be declared "final" to prevent subclasses from overriding it
-  - A class can be declared "final" to prevent it from being extended.
+  - A class can be declared "final" to prevent it from being extended
   - `final` is to improve the speed of a program